lbl-srg/obc/specification/source/useCases.rst

                              into visual block diagrams using CDL.
                              CDL and block diagrams need to be modular so that they can be easily updated when key elements are changed/deleted/added.

+                             (Phil:implementation of Guideline 36 sequences needs to be prioritized along with sequences from other sources, including UNC Chapel Hill, TBD.)
 ---------------------------  ---------------------------------------------------
 Successful End Condition     User is able to download the CDL/block diagrams
                              using a specific reference to Guideline 36 sequences.